 When Should I Arrive at the Airport if I Am Going Through Preclearance There?

-If your airport recommends arriving two hours before your international flight, consider adding extra time, perhaps an hour, to that estimate.
-You don't want to miss your outbound flight, and you will more than make up any time you spend waiting at your gate when you arrive in the US and get to skip the long Customs and Immigration lines.
+If your airport recommends arriving two hours before your international flight, consider adding extra time, perhaps an hour or more, to that estimate.
+You do not want to miss your outbound flight, and you will more than make up any time you spend waiting at your gate when you arrive in the US and get to skip the long Customs and Immigration lines.